 Working in coordination with Novak Consulting, RECA co-wrote the new MTSS Blueprint for the state of Massachusetts.
 This Blueprint provides a framework for school improvement that focuses on systems-level change to meet the academic, behavioral, and social/emotional needs of all students, including students with disabilities, English language learners, and students who are academically advanced.
+To help you on your journey, you can utilize the MTSS Self-Assessment tool!

 In 2018, CAST unveiled the new UDL Guidelines version 2.2 website.
 Now that you’ve got the latest UDL Guidelines, how do you measure progress in putting them into practice?
 Enter the UDL Progression Rubric, a new downloadable 8 page PDF tool by Katie Novak and Kristan Rodriguez, authors of Universally Designed Leadership: Applying UDL to Systems and Schools (CAST, 2016).
 For each guideline and checkpoint, the authors identify teacher progress as Emerging, Proficient, and Progressing toward Expert Practice.
 Check it out and let us know what you think